Skip to Content

 Church of Varlaam Khutynsky

-Saint Mary Basil’s chapel has yellow and green triangle domes, as well.
-The book honors Saint Varlaam Khitynsky, a saint venerated by both Emperors IV and his father as a protector saint.
+Saint Mary Basil’s Chapel also has yellow and green triangle domes.
+The book honors Saint Varlaam Khitynsky, a saint venerated by Emperor IV and his father as a protector saint.
 Saints Day is observed on November 6 to commemorate Ivnikov’s triumphant return to Russia in 1553.

-The iconostasis is decorated with paintings from the 15th to 18th centuries, each of which is particularly beautiful.
-The Vision of the Sexton of Tara, a huge hanging painting depicting a foretelling of many disasters that would strike Novgorod, is one of the most magnificent.
-Because it was the first work to depict the city as towering over everything in Red Square, the massive walled fortress known as the Kremlin is both the symbol of Russian power and the home of its president.
+The iconostasis is decorated with paintings from the 15th to 18th centuries, each particularly beautiful.
+The Vision of the Sexton of Tara, a huge hanging painting depicting a foretelling of many disasters that would strike Novgorod, is one of the most magnificent because it was the first work to show the city towering over everything in Red Square, the massive walled fortress known as the Kremlin is both the symbol of Russian power and the home of its president.

 The second chapel is dedicated to Boris and Gleb, the two first Christian martyrs of Russia, who were brothers of Prince Vladimir.
 One interesting note about this chapel is that there are no crosses on the onion domes.
-This was most likely due to the fact that at the time of its construction, Orthodoxyaints Peter and Paul
+This was most likely because, at the time of its construction, Orthodoxyaints Peter and Paul.

 The third chapel is the Chapel of Saints Peter and Paul.
-The chapels iconostasis was created in the 17th century and features paintings by Simon Ushakov, considered to be one of the greatest Russian icon painters of his time.
+The chapel’s iconostasis was created in the 17th century and features paintings by Simon Ushakov, who is considered one of the greatest Russian icon painters of his time.

 See Related: Visiting the Sedlec Ossuary in the Czech Republic